mrmorris/the-farm/wood-chipper.md

-# A Beaver
+# A Wood Chipper

 ---

-This is an animal that lives in the river.
+This is an animal that chips wood in a river.

 ```
      .-"""-.__     ltb